FAQ for the PhD Program

-As part of the financial support package, students in the funded three years (eight semesters) of study are assigned research or teaching assistant responsibilities (10 hours per week); it is the expectation that students will not have external employment.
+As part of the financial support package, students in the funded three years (eight semesters) of study are assigned research assistant or research faculty training opportunities (10 hours per week); it is the expectation that students will not have external employment.
 This is consistent with NIH policies for predoctoral funding.

 Do I need to identify a specific research question prior to applying to the Columbia Nursing PhD program?

 Applicants are not required to identify a specific research question prior to applying to the PhD program.
 However, we encourage applicants to describe their research area(s) of interest.
 Once accepted into the program, students work closely with their mentor to identify a research area of focus and are guided by faculty throughout the dissertation process.

 Yes.
 Qualified applicants who demonstrate a capacity to be a good match for the program are invited to an interview as part of the admissions process.

 For more information about the Columbia Nursing PhD program, email email@example.com.